-Shalamov spent six years as a slave in the gold mines of Kolyma before finding a less intolerable life as a paramedic in the prison camps.
-He began writing his account of life in Kolyma after Stalin’s death in 1953 and continued for the next twenty years.
 In this second volume, Shalamov sets out to answer the fundamental moral questions that plagued him in the camps where he encountered firsthand the criminal world as a real place, far more evil than Dostoyevsky’s underground: “How does someone stop being human?” and “How are criminals made?”
-By 1972, when he was writing his last stories, the remnants of the camps were being destroyed, the guard towers and barracks razed, the barbed wire rolled up and taken away.
+By 1972, when he was writing his last stories, the camps were being demolished, the guard towers and barracks razed.
 “Did we exist?”
-Shalamov asks, then answers without hesitation, “I reply, ‘We did,’ with all the expressiveness of an official statement, with the responsibility, the precision of a document.”
+Shalamov asks, then answers without hesitation, “I reply, ‘We did.’”

 Shalamov is an unparalleled reporter on life in the Gulag and anatomist of the camp condition, which like an ulcer bled its malignance through the whole body of Soviet society.
 Not only a reporter but a great practitioner too of a ruthlessly stripped-down art.